-I departed Copacabana, Bolivia around 5pm.
-I crossed the border in the town of Puno after about 30 minutes.
-I continued the bus journey and I arrived in Puno town proper at around 8pm.
+I departed Copacabana, Bolivia around 5 pm and crossed the border in the town of Puno after about 30 minutes.
+I continued the bus journey and I arrived in Puno town proper at around 8 pm.
 It was already late so I immediately went to my hostel.
 Good thing, Bolivia Hop transports its passengers from the bus stop to their accommodation.
-In less than 10 minutes, I arrived in my hostel.
-I checked in, freshen up a bit and walked around to find a restaurant to eat.
-[Read:24 Days in Latin America : Full Itinerary and Expenses]
+In less than 10 minutes, I arrived at my hostel.
+I checked in, freshen up a bit, and walked around to find a restaurant to eat.
+[Read: 24 Days in Latin America: Full Itinerary and Expenses]

 I arrived back in Puno late in the afternoon.
 My overnight bus to Cusco was at 10pm so I had ample to see the town a little bit more.
 I went to the plaza, the cathedral and explore the streets of downtown Puno.
 I went back to the hostel and waited for my Bolivia Hop pick up at 10pm.
 [Read: Lake Titicaca Full Day Itinerary]

 The trip from Puno to Cusco was around 8 hours.
 I arrived in Cusco around 5am.
 It was still dark but since the Bolivia Hop ticket includes drop-off to the hotel, I had no issues.
 I was supposed to leave my bag in the hotel my friend booked for our Cusco stay but it was nowhere to be found.
 So, I went to Marriott Cusco and stayed with my two friends who arrived in the city a day before.

 - 2 A Tour to the Sacred Valley of the Incas

 - 3 A Hike to the Humantay Lake

 - 5 A Visit to the Rainbow Mountain

 - 6 Mobbed in Cusco